 In Brighton & Hove, you can park in:

-- disabled bays ( with the exception of personalised disabled bays which may only be used by the disabled permit holder)
+- disabled bays, except personalised disabled bays which may only be used by the disabled permit holder

 You may also park on a single or double yellow line for up to 3 hours as long as there is not a loading restriction (marked by strips on the kerb).